RatulMaharaj/appkit/README.md

 ## Overview

-This template is intended to get a next app with nextAuth email + password set up and running in minutes.
+This template is intended to get a nextAuth + prisma + postgres app set up and running in minutes.

 The stack used in this app template is as follows: